 - Staff are reminded that information, both in paper or electric form, is sensitive and protected under data protection and GDPR and should be safe and securely stored off the premises and during transport.
-Teaching staff are provided with an encrypted USB device. - Those staff accessing remote servers, via their supplied Fortitoken 2 factor authentication, must ensure their virus protection is up to date, and that they log out of school drives when leaving their devices unattended.
+Teaching staff are provided with an encrypted USB device. - Remote server access is no longer available.